-Learn more about using Streamlabs OBS to record your screen by visiting our website.
+Learn more about using Streamlabs Desktop to record your screen by visiting our website.

-After you have downloaded Streamlabs OBS, the onboarding process will provide you with the essential components you’ll need to start streaming right away.
+After you have downloaded Streamlabs Desktop, the onboarding process will provide you with the essential components you’ll need to start streaming right away.

-Capturing Desktop Audio in Streamlabs OBS for Mac
+Capturing Desktop Audio in Streamlabs Desktop for Mac

 As of macOS 11 Big Sur, we recommend BlackHole by Existential Audio.
-This guide will cover how to install and set up BlackHole for use with Streamlabs OBS.
+This guide will cover how to install and set up BlackHole for use with Streamlabs Desktop.

 Step 1: Download and Install BlackHole.